 Himes pointed out that members of Congress are aware of what is happening with Bitcoin and even see it as something innovative.
-However, officials profile cryptocurrencies as instruments that drug and human traffickers use and potential terrorists.
-Generally speaking, legislators want to know what are the problems that cryptocurrencies like Bitcoin could solve.
+However, officials profile cryptocurrencies as instruments that drug and human traffickers use and as potential terrorists.
+Generally speaking, legislators want to know what problems cryptocurrencies like Bitcoin could solve.

 On this point, Himes clarified that this does not mean that there is an attempt to prohibit operations with cryptocurrencies.
 On the contrary, the representative assured that there would be many debates about Bitcoin in the coming years about regulating it or controlling it through taxes.

 The United States Congress has hosted multiple hearings that address cryptocurrencies and blockchain new challenges.
 The Capitol has become a place to discuss the implications that digital assets have brought.
 Even Facebook CEO Mark Zuckerberg testified about his Libra cryptocurrency project, later rebranded as Diem.